Published: · Modified: by Sharon · This post may contain affiliate links · 27 Comments

 Garlic.
 A whole 8 minced cloves for extra flavor!

 A blend of dried spices: smoked paprika, dried thyme, oregano, bay leaves, and rosemary.
-These add a great depth of flavor to the broth.
+As they simmer, they add concentrated flavor and aroma to the soup.

 Chicken stock.
 You could also use chicken broth, water and bouillon, or bone broth.